krayin/krayin-docs/docs/1.x/advanced/create-shipping-method.md

 You can create a shipping method in two ways.

-1. By using Bagisto Package Generator (**Recommended**)
+1. By using Krayin Package Generator (**Recommended**)
 2. By manually setting up all files (**Expert Level**)

-## 1. By using Bagisto Package Generator
+## 1. By using Krayin Package Generator

-For creating shipping method package, you need to use this command in bagisto root directory,
+For creating shipping method package, you need to use this command in Krayin root directory,

 ~~~php
 php artisan package:make-shipping-method ACME/FedEx